aiven/aiven-docs/docs/platform/concepts/byoc.md

 <img src={byocHowItWorks} className="centered" alt="How BYOC works" width="100%" />

+1. Enable BYOC for your Aiven organization.
+1. Initiate the creation of a custom cloud in the Aiven Console or CLI.
+1. Apply the provided Terraform infrastructure template to integrate your cloud accont with Aiven.
+1. Provision Aiven-managed services and deploy them to your new custom cloud.
+1. View Aiven-managed services and assets in your cloud account.

 ## Why use BYOC

 Consider using BYOC and custom clouds if you have specific business